johanneshilden/lets-parse/untyped-lambda-calculus/README.md

   deriving (Show, Eq)
 ```

-It is also what we will use as the underlying type for our parser.
+We will use this as the underlying type for our parser.

 ```haskell
 term :: Parser Term